jmkraus/picochat/README.md

 The released binary is unsigned.
 To use it on a Mac, there are two options:

- 1. Build picochat from the source code
+ 1. Build PicoChat from the source code
  2. Remove the quarantine tag from the binary

-### Build picochat
+### Build PicoChat

  Add the required libraries to your local Go setup.